Fox-ML-infrastructure/FoxML_Core/LEGAL/SERVICE_LEVEL_AGREEMENT.md

 # Fox ML Infrastructure LLC — Service Level Agreement (SLA)
 Version 1.0 — Effective January 2026

+> **Document Hierarchy:** This document is provided for guidance only.
+In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` (AGPL-3.0) controls for open-source licensing.

+> **Commercial Licensees Only:** This document applies only to customers with a valid commercial license.
+AGPL-3.0 users are not eligible for the policies, services, or terms described here.

+> **SLA Opt-In Only:** SLA applies only if expressly included in a signed Order Form or SOW.
+This is an internal policy summary provided for informational purposes only and does not create any SLA, guarantee, or obligation unless explicitly included in a signed agreement.

-This Service Level Agreement (“SLA”) applies to customers purchasing the Enterprise Support tier from Fox ML Infrastructure LLC.
+This Service Level Agreement ("SLA") applies to customers purchasing the Enterprise Support tier from Fox ML Infrastructure LLC.
 This SLA does not apply to Community or Standard Commercial license tiers.

 ---